-Computrace Agent software embedded in firmware
+Computrace Agent software embedded in firmware (for selected models)

 The Computrace Agent software is an IT asset management and computer theft recovery solution.
 The software detects if changes have been made on the computer, such as hardware, software, or the computer call-in location.
 You might have to purchase a subscription to activate the Computrace Agent software.